chandraantony/test-message-service/README.md

 # Intro

-Having mongo installed localy, and create database called smsService here the link of postan [collection](https://www.getpostman.com/collections/a43ec84890287e96547a)
+Having mongo installed localy, and create database called smsService.

+Here is the link of postman [collection](https://www.getpostman.com/collections/a43ec84890287e96547a)

 ## Setup